allenkei/allenkei.github.io/README.md

 I am a Ph.D. candidate in the Department of Statistics at **University of California, Los Angeles (UCLA)**.
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).
 Previously, I received a B.S. in Statistics and a B.A. in Economics at UCLA.
 My research interests are

-- Generative Learning
+- Generative Models
-- Empirical Bayes Methodology
+- Bayes Methodology
-- Graph Learning
+- Graph Inference
+- Computer Vision
 - Anomaly Detection
-- Computer Vision

 ### Publications